yc3136/vocabloom/docs/product-requirements.md

 - **FR-5.3:** As an authenticated user, the bedtime stories are personalized using my child's name and age preferences.
 - **FR-5.4:** As any user, I can customize the story length and complexity level.
 - **FR-5.5:** As any user, I can save and access previously generated bedtime stories.
+- **FR-5.6:** As any user, I am informed of my story generation quota and usage limits.

 **Flashcard Enhancements:**
-- **FR-5.6:** As a user, I can add hashtags to my flashcards for flexible organization and categorization.
+- **FR-5.7:** As a user, I can add hashtags to my flashcards for flexible organization and categorization.
-- **FR-5.7:** As a user, I can filter and search my flashcards by hashtags to find specific content quickly.
+- **FR-5.8:** As a user, I can filter and search my flashcards by hashtags to find specific content quickly.
-- **FR-5.8:** As a user, I can see suggested hashtags based on my flashcard content and existing tags.
+- **FR-5.9:** As a user, I can see suggested hashtags based on my flashcard content and existing tags.
-- **FR-5.9:** As a user, I can perform bulk operations (select multiple flashcards) for efficient management.
+- **FR-5.10:** As a user, I can perform bulk operations (select multiple flashcards) for efficient management.
-- **FR-5.10:** As a user, I can bulk delete multiple flashcards at once to clean up my collection.
+- **FR-5.11:** As a user, I can bulk delete multiple flashcards at once to clean up my collection.
-- **FR-5.11:** As a user, I can bulk edit hashtags across multiple flashcards for consistent organization.
+- **FR-5.12:** As a user, I can bulk edit hashtags across multiple flashcards for consistent organization.

+**Content Discovery Enhancements:**
+- **FR-5.13:** As any user, I can sort content by relevance, newest, most popular, or most viewed.
+- **FR-5.14:** As any user, I can access advanced search filters and sorting options.

 **Flashcard Export & Printing:**
-- **FR-5.12:** As a user, I can print my flashcards as PDF for offline use.
+- **FR-5.15:** As a user, I can print my flashcards as PDF for offline use.
-- **FR-5.13:** As a user, I can export my flashcards in various formats (PDF, CSV).
+- **FR-5.16:** As a user, I can export my flashcards in various formats (PDF, CSV).

 **Interactive Learning Modes:**
-- **FR-5.14:** As a user, I can study flashcards in slideshow mode with navigation controls.
+- **FR-5.17:** As a user, I can study flashcards in slideshow mode with navigation controls.
-- **FR-5.15:** As a user, I can take quizzes based on my flashcards with multiple choice or fill-in-the-blank questions.
+- **FR-5.18:** As a user, I can take quizzes based on my flashcards with multiple choice or fill-in-the-blank questions.
-- **FR-5.16:** As a user, I can track my study progress and performance on flashcards.
+- **FR-5.19:** As a user, I can track my study progress and performance on flashcards.

 #### Non-Functional Requirements
 - **Performance:** Story generation should complete within 10-15 seconds for complex multi-word stories.